 The purpose of the competitive Pursuit grants program is to enrich student learning, support faculty development, and enhance the quality and reputation of academic programs by providing funding to support student and faculty research, external research grants, and promote research presentation and publication.
 Funding may be used to conduct research* or creative endeavors.
 Proposals must document faculty partnerships with student(s) in all phases.

-Note: All Institutional Review Board (IRB) protocols must be met before conducting research.
+*Note: All Institutional Review Board (IRB) protocols must be met before conducting research.
+For more information, see the IRB website.

 - Increase faculty mentoring of students in research and creative activities